 With a view to minimizing the environmental impacts caused by the dredging and dumping for reclamation, Highways Department has developed a non-dredge reclamation for reclaiming the 150 ha artificial island for the HKBCF (including about 20 ha of land for Southern Landfall of Tuen Mun-Chek Lap Kok Link) from the open waters off the northeast of the Hong Kong International Airport.
 This is the first time this new construction method is used in Hong Kong.

-The seawall of the artificial island will be formed by sinking large diameter circular steel cells through the soft marine mud.
+Part of the seawall* of the artificial island will be formed by sinking large diameter circular steel cells through the soft marine mud.
 The steel cells will then be filled up by inert construction & demolition material or sand.
-The reclamation for the artificial island will also adopt the non-dredge method.
-This method includes laying of geotextile and 2m thick sand blanket over marine mud prior to reclamation filling.
-Vertical drains will be installed to accelerate consolidation of marine mud.
-As such, there will basically be no dredging and disposal of marine mud for the HKBCF reclamation.

 The adoption of the above non-dredge reclamation will greatly reduce the amount of dredging and dumping of marine mud by about 22Mm3, and will also reduce the use of about one half of the backfilling material.
 Furthermore, there will be less impact to the water quality and a large reduction in the construction marine traffic during construction of the reclamation works.
 This will help to preserve the marine ecology especially the Chinese White Dolphins habitat.